 The exact opposite is true for the multi-tenant cluster.
 There’s a single point of failure, so if one thing breaks the whole cluster and all of the workloads will be down.
 Also, with more users working on the cluster, there’s a greater opportunity for things to go awry.

-There are certain complexities to managing many clusters, involving the set-up and maintenance of authentication, authorisation and other frameworks.
-If you go this route, it’s in your best interest to adopt automations that make these processes faster and less prone to error, whether the automation is set up by your team or through a product/service.
+There are certain complexities to managing many clusters, involving the set-up and maintenance of authentication, authorization and other frameworks.
+If you go this route, it’s in your best interest to adopt automation that makes these processes faster and less prone to error, whether the automation is set up by your team or through a product/service.

 You can manage the operational overhead by configuring your single-tenancy clusters in a more efficient way.
 A single tenant cluster can either be based on team structure, application stack, or deployment environment.

 Overall, managing a single cluster (or a few clusters) is easier than administrating many clusters.
 There are less administrative tasks and no need to worry about having to create new environments for new customers etc. You do most of the set-up a single time, and don’t have to think about it again versus having to repeat the process constantly in a single-tenancy model.